carloscamposalcocer/OpenBraille/README.md

 Once the User interface is launched, you will need to connect to the printer, then you can send the impression.

 Happy embossing

+# Credits

+Special thanks to David Paché for his contribution on the User Interface!!